hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.

 ---
+### 3 October 2023

+The following changes are available in sandbox:

+#### self-assessment-test-support

+* The final letter of a National Insurance number is now optional for the following API endpoints:
+  * `Create a Test Business`
+  * `Delete a Test Business`

+#### business-details-api

+* The final letter of a National Insurance number is now optional for the following API endpoints:
+  * `List All Businesses`
+  * `Retrieve Business Details`

+---
 ### 29 September 2023

 The following changes are available in sandbox: